pavel-bc/bitcoin-voice-assistant/examples/blockchain_info_lookup_a2a/GETTING_STARTED.md

 ## 1. Running and Testing the Stock MCP Server

-The Stock MCP Server (`StockToolServer`) is responsible for fetching stock price information using the `finnhub` library (previously used `yfinance`).
-It communicates using the Model Context Protocol (MCP) over standard input/output (stdio).

 ### Prerequisites

 *   Ensure you have followed the main project [Installation steps](../README.md#overall-setup-for-this-example) from the example's main README.md located in this folder, especially installing dependencies from `requirements.txt`.
 This will make the `mcp` command-line tools available.